bonesmoses/tab_tier/doc/tab_tier.md

 There are clearly more partitions than listed above.

+Some use cases include the possibility that events or data points will be dated in the future.
+To accommodate these scenarios, the `bootstrap_tier_parts` function has one last parameter that, if true, tells it to create partitions even for future dates.
+Normally, partitions end one retention interval before the current date.

 ### Migration

 Once the partitions exist, we need to move the data.
 The tab_tier extension does not provide a function that does this all in one step, because a table being partitioned is likely very large.
 Waiting for the process to complete may take several hours (or even days) and any error can derail the process.